LSFB-Team/lsfb-dataset/README.md

 To run the test suite, you just have to run the command `tox` in the lsfb-dataset directory.
 If some dependencies were added to the `setup.py` file, you need to run `tox --recreate` in order to force recreating the test environment including that dependency.

-Writting good test is trickier, please refer to the [pytest documentation](https://docs.pytest.org) for more information.
+Writing good test is trickier, please refer to the [pytest documentation](https://docs.pytest.org) for more information.

 ## Build the Doc